jotform/jotform-api-php/README.md

 ## Authentication

-JotForm API requires API key for all user related calls.
+Jotform API requires API key for all user related calls.
 You can create your API Keys at [API section](http://www.jotform.com/myaccount/api) of My Account page.

 ## Examples